CMU-Senate/bylaws/bylaws.md

         #.
 If a Student Senator changes constituencies after s/he is elected, s/he shall serve the remainder of the current full session as a representative of the constituency from which s/he was elected.
     #.
 Term of Service:
         a.
 For a Student Senator elected by the undergraduate student body, their term of service begins at the beginning of the full session for which s/he was elected to serve.
         #.
-For a Student Senator elected by Student Senate to fill a vacant Student Senate seat, their term of service begins at the end of the meeting during which s/he are elected.
+For a Student Senator elected by Student Senate to fill a vacant Student Senate seat, their term of service begins at the end of the meeting during which s/he is elected.
         #.
 The term of service for all Student Senators ends at the end of the full session for which s/he were elected to serve.
     #.
 Duties of Student Senators:
         a.
 Attend regular and special meetings of Student Senate;